d2l-ai/d2l-en/chapter_convolutional-neural-networks/densenet.md

 ## Transition Layers

-Since each dense block will increase the number of channels, too many will lead to an excessively complex model.
+Since each dense block will increase the number of channels, adding too many of them will lead to an excessively complex model.
 A transition layer is used to control the complexity of the model.
-It reduces the number of channels by using the $1\times1$ convolutional layer and halves the height and width of the average pooling layer with a stride of 2, further reducing the complexity of the model.
+It reduces the number of channels by using the $1\times 1$ convolutional layer and halves the height and width of the average pooling layer with a stride of 2, further reducing the complexity of the model.

 ```{.python .input  n=3}
 def transition_block(num_channels):